- Normal precautions

 Safety and security

 The risk of domestic terrorism, including suicide bomb attacks, is high.
-A number of groups operate in Nigeria including Boko Haram, a loosely organised Islamist insurgency which has been responsible for a high number of attacks including suicide bomb attacks at markets, motor parks (public transport depots), schools and religious institutions.
+A number of groups operate in Nigeria including Boko Haram, which has been responsible for a high number of attacks including suicide bomb attacks at markets, motor parks (public transport depots), schools and religious institutions.

 Attacks could be indiscriminate and could take place on a variety of targets including government, security and educational institutions, international organisations as well as public venues and areas such as restaurants, bars, markets, hotels, shopping centres, places of worship and other areas frequented by expatriates, foreign tourists and business travellers.
 Travellers to Nigeria should take precautions, pay careful attention to local news and be prepared to change their travel plans at short notice.

 Due to the threat of domestic terrorism, under no circumstances should you travel to the north-eastern states of Adamawa, Borno and Yobe and their neighbouring states of Bauchi and Gombe.
-(To put this in context, the distance from Damatru city in Yobe to Lagos is approximately 1425 km, and that from Maiduguri city in Borno state to Abuja is some 815 km.
-The distance from Malin Head to Mizen Head is 668 km.)
-While this advice may seem extreme, there is an on-going insurgency in north-eastern Nigeria which has the potential to spill-over at any time into surrounding states.
+There is an on-going insurgency in north-eastern Nigeria which has the potential to spill-over into surrounding states.
 Moreover, borders between Nigeria and Cameroon, Chad and Niger are extremely porous, particularly during the rainy season, which facilitates the movement of criminal gangs, drug traffickers and radical groups.
-Be aware that the land border with Cameroon is currently closed.

 Violent crime, including muggings, kidnappings, car-jackings and armed robberies are prevalent throughout Nigeria and Irish citizens travelling in Nigeria are strongly advised to take precautions, including refraining from conspicuous displays of wealth.
 You should also take care after dark within cities, avoiding secondary roads and areas where other traffic is light.
 Travel at night in the outskirts of cities and towns should also be avoided.
 You are advised to be particularly vigilant when sitting in traffic jams or at traffic lights at night.
 Keep your car windows and doors locked and valuables out of sight.

 There is a significant risk to western travellers in Nigeria from kidnappers, particularly to those working in the oil and gas sectors.
-Kidnapping in Nigeria is carried out both by criminal gangs for financial reasons, particularly in the south of the country.
-In the past year, there have also been a low number of politically motivated kidnappings in the north of the country.
-We currently advise against all travel to the coastal and river areas of the ‘south-south’ states (Abia, Akwa Ibom, Bayelsa, Delta and Rivers states), to Warri city in Delta state and to Okene Local Government Area in Kogi state.
+Kidnapping in Nigeria is carried out both by criminal gangs for financial reasons and also by terrorist groups..
+We currently advise against all travel to the coastal and river areas of Akwa Ibom, Bayelsa, Delta, Cross River and Rivers states..

 Western travellers in Nigeria are advised to take particular precautions to avoid kidnapping including: